 The flowering gerbera daisy and the chrysanthemum were the best plants for removing benzene from the air.
 If you like flowers, then you might want to consider one of these for your room.
 Chrysanthemums are very decorative and are available in a wide range of colors, but they also require a well-lighted area.

-If you are not so hip on flowering plants then consider these species of plants that were all shown to be very good at purifying air:
+If you are not so hip on flowering plants then consider species of plants that were all shown to be very good at purifying the air.

 - Chinese evergreen

 Keep it little.
 Smaller plants are naturally a good choice because a dorm room is not all that large.
 This eliminates most plants that eventually grow into trees, shrubs, or bushes from your list of options.

 A good luck charm is always a thoughtful gift choice for a friend or family member, so why not gift a lucky plant?
 There are a few choices in this category, but the top three would be these delightful items: bamboo plant, money tree, and the lucky shamrock plant.
 Any one of these would be a delightful addition to a student's desk.